Philipp Ferdinand of Limburg-Stirum: Life

 In 1766 he was made prince by the French parliament, but in 1789 Joseph II forbade him to wear this title.

 In 1770, Philipp Ferdinand was put into prison for not paying his debts.
 A letter from his brother, Ernst Maria, to the emperor, in which he insisted on all the services the House of Limburg-Stirum had given to the Empire, was enough to have Philipp Ferdinand released.

 In 1772, Princess Tarakanova, who had left Paris after a scandal, settled in Frankfurt am Main.
-The court marshal of Philipp Ferdinand, count de Rochefort-Valcourt, told him about this woman who pretended to be the daughter of Elizabeth I of Russia,and granddaughter of Peter the Great.
+The court marshal of Philipp Ferdinand, count de Rochefort-Valcourt, told him about this woman who pretended to be the daughter of Elizabeth I of Russia, and granddaughter of Peter the Great.
 Philipp Ferdinand invited her to stay with him and immediately fell in love with her.
 She promised to marry him if he could guarantee surety for all her debts which she had accumulated in Paris.
 He accepted everything his mistress asked.
 But in 1774, she left Oberstein for Venice.
 Despite his own difficult financial situation, Philipp Ferdinand gave her a great sum of money for her trip and also gave her the right to wear the title princess of Limburg Stirum after his death.

 Philipp Ferdinand had two natural children (a son and a daughter) from his relationship with Marie Therese Satori.
 These children were illegitimate and couldn't inherit his rights and possessions.

-He died on September 10, 1794 in Bartenstein.
+He died on September 10, 1794, in Bartenstein (=Schrozberg).
 His brother Ernst Maria inherited Oberstein and Styrum.
 Ernst Maria lost Oberstein soon thereafter when invaded by the French troops.